Jean-Pierre Roth

-Jean-Pierre Roth (born in 28.04.1946) is a Swiss banker who served as chairman of the Swiss National Bank from 1 January 2001 until 31 December 2009.
+Jean-Pierre Roth (born on 28 April 1946) is a Swiss banker who served as chairman of the Swiss National Bank from 1 January 2001 until 31 December 2009.

 He joined the Swiss National Bank in 1979, working in Zürich and Bern.
 He became vice-chairman of the governing board in 1996.
 In 2001, he became chairman of the governing board.

 Between 2001 and 2009 he was Governor of the Washington-based International Monetary Fund (IMF) for Switzerland and chairman of the board of directors of the Bank for International Settlements (BIS) in Basel.

-Presently, he is a board member of Nestlé and the Swatch Group.
+Roth has been credited with the measures taken to restore public confidence in the Swiss banking system.

-Roth has been credited with the measures taken to restore public confidence in the Swiss banking system and blamed for destroying the Swiss franc.
-Although he certainly had input into the measures implemented by the Swiss banking system and the Swiss government, he certainly did not single-handedly do either.
+He has been a member of the Board of Directors of Swatch Group since 2010, of Swiss Re from 2010 to 2016 and of Nestlé from 2010 to 2019.
+He was Chairman of Banque cantonale de Genève from 2010 to 2017.
+He has been Vice Chairman of Arab Bank Switzerland since 2017 and a member of the Board of Directors of MKS (Switzerland) since 2014.
+He was a member of the Board of Trustees of Avenir Suisse from 2010 to 2018.
+He was also a member of the ETH Zurich Foundation.